Who We Are

 610-756-6000 x204 or email@example.com

-Besides acting as liaison between the staff and board, Shelley also has a dual role that includes paying the bills and monitoring cash flow, as well as serving as primary point person for staff on their healthcare and other benefits.
+Besides acting as liaison with Hawk Mountain's Board of Directors, Shelley also has a dual role that includes paying the bills and monitoring cash flow, as well as serving as primary point person for staff on their healthcare and other benefits.
 When she wears the financial hat, she processes invoices and bills, and works closely with staff and the finance committee on budgeting, financial reports and ensuring proper gift stewardship.
 When the human resources hat is on, she maintains required documentation and personnel files, and is the contact person for insurance and other benefit representatives.
 Her latest project has been work to streamline and improve computer costs and maintenance.

 As Bookstore Manager, Mary-Therese (or "MT") oversees all aspects of both visitor services and merchandise sales, including greeting visitors, answering questions, selling and tracking trail admissions, as well as managing inventory and ordering, and promoting membership.

-MT was (and still is!) an avid birder and long-time Sanctuary volunteer before joining the staff, and has been visiting the Sanctuary since the first grade.
-Its no suprise, then, that she loves to meet the many people who share her enthusiasm for nature and the Sanctuary and to help them have the most enjoyable visit possible.
+MT was, and still is, an avid birder and long-time Sanctuary volunteer before joining the staff, and has been visiting the Sanctuary since the first grade.
+It's no surprise, then, that she loves to meet the many people who share her enthusiasm for nature and the Sanctuary and to help them have the most enjoyable visit possible.

 When she's not in the bookstore you can usually find MT somewhere outside, either birding, hiking or walking her dog Zeke.
 She and her husband Pat reside in Hamburg.

-In her spare time, she enjoys gardening, reading, cooking, spending time outdoors, and resides with her boyfriend in Tamaqua.
+In her spare time, she enjoys reading and participating in

 Tara at the 10th Anniversary of the Acopian Center